 Build a support team.

 Maths can indeed be daunting for your child.
 Even if you’ll always be in their corner, it wouldn’t hurt to make sure your child can ask for help whenever they need it.
 Talking and working with your child’s teacher is an excellent start.
 Encouraging maths in the family is a great technique as well.
-If you find that you need more help though, working with a maths tutor may just be the last piece of that puzzle to make sure your child is on top of their maths.
+If you find that you need more help though, working with a tuition agency may just be the last piece of that puzzle to make sure your child is on top of their maths.

 Treat maths with positivity.